About NAMB Contact NAMB

 21. Islamic Army of Aden-Yemen1

-The U.S. State Department has designated 15 of these organizations as
+The U.S. State Department has designated ISIS and 15 of these organizations as

 Islamic terrorist groups.
 Some of these organizations spread hate, recruit, and